wilsonpenha/atm-mvc-rest/README.md

 ING ATM Locator - Spring MVC/RESTfull API for searching ING ATMs

-This ATM Locator is an simple web UI integrated with RESTfull service and retrieve all locations of Dutch ATM belonging to ING bank:
+This ATM Locator is a simple web UI integrated with RESTfull service and retrieve all locations of Dutch ATM belonging to ING bank:

 RESTfull web service API for accessing ATM locations